Inspectors warn unsafe pork could make its way to consumers under Trump rule change

 Food experts and critics say the changes put the public at risk.

-"If you're doing things at a much higher rate, you're bound to make mistakes," said food safety attorney Bill Marler.
+"If you're doing things at a much higher rate, you're bound to make mistakes," food safety attorney Bill Marler said.
 "And if you make mistakes, it's the public that is harmed.”

 Although none of the inspectors say they've personally allowed meat that's unsafe or unfit to pass inspection, all are certain that unsafe meat is making it to consumers under the new system.